Recommended Products for Improving Technique, Flexibility and Strength

 Stretch & Resistance Band Set

 A stretch band is a long loop of latex rubber that dancers use to help them hold stretches with some resistance.
-A Resistance band is a long wide thin strip of latex rubber that dancers use to work and strengthen specific muscles through specialised exercises.
+A Resistance band is a long wide thin strip of latex rubber that dancers use to work and strengthen specific muscles through specialized exercises.

 We love this set from Amazon.com that includes both a stretch and resistance band, a bag to store the bands, a stretching guide booklet and access to an online e-book with more information on stretching and strengthening using the bands for not much more than some companies sell one stretch band for!